danny316p/dotfiles/README.md

 dotfiles
 ========

-an attempt at gathering my dotfile preferences
+A first attempt at gathering my dotfile preferences